sh1boot/sh1boot.github.io/_posts/2025-09-27-led-strip-wiring-tip.md

 directly to the LEDs, but at the end it'll be connected to one of the other wires, and that will complete the circuit from the far end back to the power supply to balance things out.
-If you cut those then they just don't work anymore, because you would need to reconnect two of the wires at the cut point.
+If you cut those then they won't work anymore, because you would need to reconnect two of the wires at the cut point.

 It doesn't matter if the power supply hookup lines are different lengths.
 Having the total length be unnecessarily long will be less